 Further to note, there is also the clause of essential oils being safe “for their intended use”.
 If you read up on what is actually implied by “intended use” on the FDA website¹, it is also again an area that leaves a lot of room for interpretation or marketing from essential oil brands, websites, and social media channels.

-That being said, some brands definitely do advertise that their products are safe for internal use, and I will include them here for easy reference.
 Just know that if you do ingest these oils, you are placing your trust in that company, their integrity and marketing ethics – and not in an officially approved safety stamp.

-The following brands of essential oils have self-proclaimed their essential oils to be “safe to ingest”.
-To repeat a summary of the information above, such claims are not approved by the FDA and in my opinion – should be taken with a grain of salt.
+To repeat a summary of the information above, whether or not internal use is ok, is self-proclaimed information.
+These statements are not approved by the FDA and in my opinion – should be taken with a grain of salt.
 Use at your own risk.
 Good marketing should not replace personal judgment nor medical treatment when indicated.
 Essential oils are not intended to diagnose, treat, cure, or prevent any disease.
 Always talk to your health care provider or naturopathic physician about the use of essential oils.

 Young Living Vitality™ Oils